nus-cs2113-AY2223S2/ip/docs/README.md

 ```
 todo to cook
 _________________
-Got it.
-I've added this item:
+Ok!!
+But make sure you finish this task soon:
 [T][ ] to cook
-Now you have 4 items in the list.
+Now you have 4 items that I need to remember...
 _________________
 ```